Defining the client’s needs

 These devices were able to meet all the client’s software requirements: they had a simple, easy-to-use interface, met all security concerns and accurately tracked and retrieved the desired data.

-The activity function monitored each employee’s daily movements and heart rate, ensuring that the staff were not physically overworked.
+The activity tracking function monitored each employee’s daily movements and heart rate, ensuring that the staff was not physically overworked.

 Each employee’s daily workflow was able to be easily tracked through a “To Do” function.
 The resulting data gave DB Schenker information on how each employee performed their scheduled tasks throughout the day, and, when amalgamated, gave an overall view of the warehouses’ output.